Skip to main content

 Concerning the office of the statewide behavioral health court liaison, and, in connection therewith, making and reducing appropriations.

-Bill Summary
+Bill Summary:

-The bill establishes the office of the statewide behavioral health court liaison (office) as an independent agency within the judicial department to administer the program.
+The act establishes the office of the statewide behavioral health court liaison (office) as an independent agency within the judicial department to administer the statewide behavioral health court liaison program, which is known as the bridges program (program).
 The head of the office is the director.
+The office provides program services.

-The bill establishes the bridges program commission (commission) to support the office.
+The act establishes the bridges program commission (commission) to support the office.
 The commission appoints the director of the office, provides guidance to the office, provides fiscal oversight of the office's general operating budget, participates in program services funding decisions, and assists with the office's duties concerning program training and public outreach.

 • Addressing system gaps and barriers and promoting positive outcomes for program participants;